Margaret H. Wright: Early life and education

-Scientific Career
+Scientific career

-After obtaining her Ph.D. in 1976, Wright joined George Dantzig's Systems Optimization Laboratory (SOL) at Stanford University as a Senior Research Associate.
-She was eventually joined at SOL by Gill Murray and Philip Gill, who both moved permanently to the US, and Michael Saunders.
+After obtaining her Ph.D. in 1976, Wright joined George Dantzig's Systems Optimization Laboratory (SOL) in the Department of Operations Research at Stanford University as a Senior Research Associate.
+She was eventually joined at SOL by Gill Murray and Philip Gill, whom she had worked with when she was a graduate student, and Michael Saunders.
 They were known as the "Gang of Four" and published many scientific papers together, always using alphabetical order of their names.
 In 1984, Karmarkar's algorithm was announced as a polynomial-time algorithm for linear programs, and he came to visit Stanford and present the work.
 It was immediately clear to the Gang of Four and John Tomlin that this was a special case of barrier methods (the subject of Wright's thesis), and that barrier methods were much more useful than previously believed.

-In 1988, Wright moved east and joined Bell Labs, where she was a Distinguished Member of the Technical Staff.
-She headed the Scientific Computing Research Department from 1997-2000.
-She was named a Bell Labs Fellow in 1998.
+In 1988, Wright moved east and joined Bell Labs, where she was ultimately promoted to Distinguished Member of the Technical Staff.
+She headed the Scientific Computing Research Department from 1997 to 2000.
+She was named a Bell Labs Fellow in 1999.
+Wright was involved in a number of projects during her years at Bell Labs.
+She worked in wireless systems engineering.
+She also investigated the popular Nelder–Mead method for derivative-free numerical optimization.

 In 2001, Wright joined the Courant Institute of Mathematical Sciences as the Silver Professor of Computer Science and a professor of mathematics.
-She served as Chair of Computer Science from 2001-2010.
+She served as Chair of Computer Science from 2001 to 2009.

 Professional Service

+Wright has several in numerous service roles including chairing and serving on prize and search committees, serving on a variety of national and international advisory committees, chairing several important reviews, etc. Highlights include the following:

-She was the first female president of the Society for Industrial and Applied Mathematics (SIAM) (1995–1996).
-She was Editor-in-Chief of SIAM Review from 1999–2004 and Senior Editor from 2005–2010.
+From 1995 to 1996, she served as the (first female) president of the Society for Industrial and Applied Mathematics (SIAM).
+She served on the SIAM Board of Trustees from 2000 to 2005 and its Council from 1987 to 1989.
+She was SIAM Vice President at-large from 1990 to 1993.

+From 1999 to 2004, she was editor-in-chief of SIAM Review.

+In 2010, she chaired the UK International Review of the Mathematical Sciences, Engineering and Physical Sciences Research Council.